MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/allocation-profiler.md

 ---
 title: Use Allocation instrumentation on timeline
-description: Use Allocation instrumentation on timeline to find objects that are not being properly garbage collected, and continue to retain memory.
+description: Use Allocation instrumentation on timeline to find objects that aren't being properly garbage collected, and continue to retain memory.
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual